Borahb/Allie/README.md

 ## TODO

 - Implement Speech Recognition
-- Implemrnt Text to Speech (To give Allie a voice of its own)
+- Implement Text to Speech (To give Allie a voice of its own)
 - To make it more interactive

 ## Contribution